Celebrating Irish rockstar Phil Lynott who died on January 4, 1986.

-Thin Lizzy frontman, and proud Dubliner, Phil Lynott was born on this day August 20 in 1949.
-He would have been 69 years old today.
-In honor of his birthday, we celebrate the beloved music icon by remembering his most popular tunes.
+Thin Lizzy frontman and proud Dubliner Phil Lynott died on this day in 1986.
+We celebrate the beloved music icon by remembering his most popular tunes.

 Lynott was born in West Bromwich, England, to an Irish mother and British Guianese father, but returned to Dublin at the age of four where he was raised by his grandmother in Crumlin.

-He died from heart failure and pneumonia having been admitted to Salisbury Hospital in Wiltshire, England, on Christmas Day, following “a drink and drug binge” at his home.
-He was survived by his two daughtered and estranged wife.
+Lynott died from heart failure and pneumonia after having been admitted to Salisbury Hospital in Wiltshire, England on Christmas Day following “a drink and drug binge” at his home.
+He was survived by his two daughters and estranged wife.
 His memorial service was attended by hundreds of mourners and he was buried in Dublin.

 Lynott remains a popular figure in the rock world, and in 2005, a statue to his memory was erected in Dublin, just off Grafton Street.

 Here are just five of Lynott’s most popular tunes: